Self-renunciation is not a renunciation of your self, but only a renunciation of your animal nature.

 — Amiel

 The more a human being gives to others and the less he demands for himself, the better he is; the less he gives to others and the more he demands for himself, the worse he is.
 But the people of our time reason otherwise.
-They come up with the most diverse and cunning rationalizations, just not what an ordinary person would think of.
+They come up with the most diverse and cunning rationalizations, just not the things that an ordinary person would think of.
 According to their reasoning, it is not at all necessary to refrain from objects of luxury.
 One can pity the condition of the workers, give speeches and write books for their benefit, and to simultaneously continue to use the labor that we deem ruinous for them.

 What we call self-renunciation is only a consequence of transferring our consciousness from our animal into our spiritual self.
 If this change of consciousness has taken place, then that which appeared to us to be renunciation before the change, no longer seems to be renunciation, but only a natural moving away from what is unnecessary.